I started SPBuzz in 2004.

 the irony that prevailed in our governance.
 And as I reflected on

-that irony, I thought up a quick dozen certain ironies that each
+that irony, I thought up a quick dozen ironies that each deserved

-deserved articles of their own!
-It didn’t take me long to
+articles of their own!
+It didn’t take me long to decide to

-decide to start publishing articles on my own.
+start producing and publishing articles on these topics.

 My aim with SPBuzz has always been to elevate the level of discussion